dorchard/dorchard.github.io/advice/undegrad-intro.md

 * The University is like a wet sponge.
 The amount you get out depends on how hard you squeeze.

+* Follow your interests.
+Find sub-areas of your subject that you really like and become an expert in them.

 * University is not school.
 The balance of responsibility shifts to you.
 Also no 'sir'/'miss'.
-First names are the norm.
+First names are the norm (in the UK).

 * Learning does not just happen in the lecture theatre.
 It happens in the seminar rooms.
 It happens in your *own* reading and research.